Benefits of partner dancing

 Interestingly, authentic lead and follow dancing has unique benefits to the brain, including maintaining cognitive function.
 The moment-to-moment decision making and continued focus on being at one with the music stimulate the mind and our creative juices.

-In contrast, grinding out memorized moves, regardless of the music, uses different brain pathways.
+In contrast, dancing just memorized moves, regardless of the music, uses different brain pathways.
 The latter is also fun and beneficial and a normal part of the learning process.
-However, just doing moves definitely has an expiry date for those wanting to have the most fun and the highest level of satisfaction, and broader health benefits.
+However, just doing moves, definitely has an expiry date for those wanting to have the most fun and the highest level of satisfaction, and broader health benefits.
 We encourage authentic lead and follow and improvisation as the end goal.

 “…..when it comes to preserving (and improving) our mental acuity, then some forms are significantly better than others.
 While all dancing requires some intelligence, I encourage you to use your full intelligence when dancing, in both the Lead and Follow roles.
 The more decision-making we can bring into our dancing, the better.”